IdanYanai/Ex1_OOP/README.md

 # Summary of the repository
 In this task we were required to use observers to watch over an UndoableStringBuilder object.
-So that in every change to the string will notify the observers.
+So that every change to the string will notify the observers.

 # Important Files